t0t0/t0t0.github.io/_posts/2016-3-17-benchmarking-performance-security-docker.md

 ### **Phoronix test suite**

-For bechmarking the performance of our Docker containers in our production environment we use "Phoronix test suite", a free open-source benchmarking platform.
+For bechmarking the performance of our Docker containers in our production environment we use <a href="http://www.phoronix-test-suite.com/">Phoronix test suite</a>, a free open-source benchmarking platform.

-#### **1. Installing Phoronix test suite**
+#### **1. Building the docker-phoronix image**

 We decided to use a separate container on which the phoronix test suite, including our predefined tests, will be installed.
 This container's only function would be to deploy benchmarks on our machine.
 As we like to keep our docker images as small as possible, we use <a href="http://www.alpinelinux.org/">alpine linux</a> as our base image.

 The next step is to provide all dependencies of both phoronix test suite as our tests that we will install.
 Normally phoronix would ask for user input upon installing a test when extra packages need to be installed.
 This is something we obviously want to avoid while building the docker image.
 After these packages are downloaded and installed, we start with installing the phoronix test suite itself.
 To do this, we first download the official compressed package and extract it.
 We then remove the downloaded file so we don't have any unnecessary files on our system.
 Then we 'cd' into the extracted folder and run the install script.
-Lastly, we install our predefined tests by running the command `phoronix-test-suite install [test]`
+In our case, we install some predefined tests by running the command `phoronix-test-suite install [test]`

+Lastly, our custom scripts are copied onto the container and we set our main script `run.sh` to be executed on run.

 This results in the Dockerfile below: